Wednesday, 13 November 2024

 We understand that this is an important issue for many, many families right across the northern suburbs, and we will work closely with the community to realise this vision, and I think that it is very important that we do not play politics with this issue, because our social cohesion and our strength as a vibrant and multicultural community is too important for that.

 It is important that the Minister for Multicultural Affairs keep this above politics.
 On 5 August the Leader of the Opposition John Pesutto wrote to Jacinta Allan about the school’s plight before it was in VCAT and asked her to join with him in supporting the school to keep it above politics.
 She still has not responded.
-My colleague Jess Wilson, the shadow minister for education, has written to the Minister for Education Ben Carroll.
+My colleague Jess Wilson, the Shadow Minister for Early Childhood and Education, has written to the Minister for Education Ben Carroll.
 At least he had the decency to respond, saying he could not really comment because it was in VCAT but in principle wanted to work with the community to support the school.

 Something I want to particularly talk about is that Mr Erdogan mentioned the member for Kalkallo lobbying as well.
 According to what I have heard, she has been completely absent on this issue and abdicated her responsibilities as a local member to other members of Parliament that are not in cabinet.
 The most influential person in this case would be the member for Kalkallo, who sits across the cabinet table from the Minister for Planning, who does have the ability to call this in, who does call in other projects in Liberal seats.

 It is important to support this school.
-I will be with the school every step of the way in support of this school.
+I will be with the school every step of the way in support of it.

 Motion agreed to.